Ashvala/Jie/README.md

 Socket event (as in messages that come through the socket) handling  happens on `socket_interface.js`.
 We won't dissect the entire thing, but, hey, let's do as much as we can.

+- The `connect` function handles what happens after you connect.
+It asks for a client list.

+- `instrument_ctrl` has been deprecated.

+- `event` is basically, sent to the `parse_event` function.

+- `current_ind` is your current position in the client array.

+-  `you` is information about you, which you store in the "me" variable.
+Cute.

+- `MIDImessage` is a standard MIDI message broken up into 1 status byte and 2 data bytes.

+- `disconnect` prints "oh noes!"

+- `client_add` adds a client to the performers window.

+- `client_list'` basically handles client lists...
+How cool!

+- `control_disable` is deprecated.
 # Credits:

 These are people who have contributed to this project in more than one way (significantly is a better way of phrasing it):